bufbuild/buf/README.md

   of the lint error is also available, and JUnit output is coming soon.

 - **Editor integration**: The default error output is easily parseable by any editor, making the feedback loop for issues very short.
-Currently, we only provide [Vim integration](https://docs.buf.build/editor-integration) for linting but will extend this in the future to include other editors such as Emacs, VS Code, and Intellij IDEs.
+Currently, we only provide [Vim and Visual Studio Code integration](https://docs.buf.build/editor-integration) for linting but will extend this in the future to include other editors such as Emacs and Intellij IDEs.

 - **Check anything from anywhere**: Buf allows you to not only check a Protobuf schema stored locally as `.proto` files, but allows you to check many different [Inputs](https://docs.buf.build/inputs):